 Based on the characteristics of the profiles, we labeled the four classes of sexters: non-sexters, word-only sexters, frequent sexters, and hyper-sexters.

-Considered together, these results suggest that sexting does not appear to be a risk marker for psychological health in adult romantic relationships; however, it may be a sign of insecure attachment and relationship patterns.
-As McDaniel and Drouin (2015) noted, the implications of this finding are that sexting is not necessarily a prominent feature of the average healthy adult romantic relationship; instead, it may be employed by those who want or need reassurance from their partner or who want to satisfy sexual needs while maintaining emotional distance.
+Considered together these results suggest that sexting does not appear to be a risk marker for psychological health in adult romantic relationships; however, it may be a sign of insecure attachment and relationship patterns.
+As McDaniel and Drouin (2015) noted, this finding implies that sexting is not necessarily a prominent feature of the average healthy adult romantic relationship; instead, it may be employed by those who want or need reassurance from their partner or who want to satisfy sexual needs while maintaining emotional distance.

 Sexters of every type were significantly more likely to use media than non-sexters.
 As mentioned, this general media use variable might explain some of the prevalence differences between sexting in young and older adult sexters.
 Likewise, sexters were significantly more likely to view pornography than non-sexters, and more frequent sexters (frequent and hyper sexters) also reported more technoference in their relationships and more infidelity-related social media behaviors.
 Although sexting has been linked with pornography viewing in previous research, the links between sexting and technoference and infidelity-related behaviors are novel findings.